mcoot/tamods-site/docs/doc_dev_api_ux.md

 ### Sound Replacement and Volume Adjustment

+#### Adjusting Default Sounds

+You can adjust the volume and pitch of any sound in the game by searching their names.

+`modifySound(name: string, pitch: float, volume: float)`

+Modify the sound with the exact given name, adjusting its pitch and volume by the multiplicative factors given.

+`modifySoundRe(regex: string, pitch: float, volume: float)`

+Modify sounds matching the given regex pattern, adjusting pitch and volume.

+`searchSoundRe(regex: string)`

+Search for sounds matching the regex, printing results to the console.

+#### Replacing In-Game Sounds
-In-game sounds can be replaced with custom ones.

-Sounds can be replaced by setting the variable with the form `sound<SoundName>` (e.g. `soundBluePlate`) to be the file path to the desired sound. _File paths should be relative to the config directory_.
+Certain in-game sounds can be replaced with a custom sound by setting the variable with the form `sound<SoundName>` (e.g. `soundBluePlate`) to be the file path to the desired sound. _File paths should be relative to the config directory_.

-Sounds can be volume-adjusted by setting the variable with the form `volume<SoundName>` (e.g. `volumeBluePlate`) to be the desired `float` volume level
+Custom sounds can be volume-adjusted by setting the variable with the form `volume<SoundName>` (e.g. `volumeBluePlate`) to be the desired `float` volume level

 The following sounds are available for modification: